18F/open-data-maker/INSTALL.md

 ```

 The data directory can optionally include a file called `data.yaml` (see [the sample one](sample-data/data.yaml) for its schema) that references one or more `.csv` files and specifies data types,
-field name mapping, and other.
+field name mapping, and other support data.

 ## Experimental web UI for indexing